 The latest research, and plenty of hard-earned wisdom from pro bike fitters, points to something surprising.
 Those thick, cushy seats?
 They can sometimes cause more harm than good.
 Here’s why:

-- Blood Flow Issues: Too-soft designs may allow your sit bones to sink deep, pushing pressure into sensitive areas instead of supporting you on your skeleton.
+- Blood Flow Issues: Too-soft designs may let your sit bones sink deep, pushing pressure into sensitive areas instead of supporting you on your skeleton.
 Studies have shown this can reduce blood flow by as much as 82% in some men.

 - No One-Size-Fits-All: Men have different sit bone widths, variations in pelvic rotation, and unique riding positions.
-A fixed saddle-not matter how well-cushioned-can only really work for a lucky few.
+A fixed saddle—no matter how well-cushioned—can only really work for a lucky few.

 The Rise of Personalization: Adjustment Over Absorption